Council delivery plan for 2022/23

 - Variable portion - This rate is based off the properties Capital Value ($377,000).
 The capital value of this property is multiplied by 0.00285545.
 Hence, the variable portion for this property is $1076.50

-- Fixed portion - Universal Annual General Charge (UAGC) $575 includes GST (or $500 + GST).
+- Fixed portion - Universal Annual General Charge (UAGC) of $425 (excluding GST).
 The uniform annual general charge (UAGC) is the fixed portion of rates that every ratepayer pays regardless of property value.

 Targeted Rates - These are a fixed charge for service (Costs below include GST)